41 Celebrity Names You Always Misspell

 M. Night Shyamalan

-Sure, the common pronunciation of the Sixth Sense director's last name, "Shah-ma-lan," is not represented in its spelling.
+Sure, the common pronunciation of the Knock at the Cabin director's last name, "Shah-ma-lan," is not represented in its spelling.
 But the Hollywood heavyweight changed his name from Manoj Nelliyattu Shyamalan to M. Night Shyamalan while attending New York University's Tisch School of the Arts, according to New York Magazine.
 He already made the first part of his name easier for you to spell.
 Perhaps it wouldn't hurt to learn the correct spelling of his unaltered last name.
 Just saying.

-This supermodel and actress is sympathetic to those who may have trouble spelling and pronouncing her Polish name—which is why she broke it down for readers during an interview with Rolling Stone.
+This supermodel, actor, and writer is sympathetic to those who may have trouble spelling and pronouncing her Polish name—which is why she broke it down for readers during an interview with Rolling Stone.
 "The 'j' is silent.
 That's the trick.
 Occasionally people get it right on the first try, just through random luck," she explained.
 "People have told me to change it over the years, but my dad is always saying, 'Never change your name!'"

-Qulyndreia and Venjie Wallis, Sr. Wallis decided to name their daughter—actress Quvenzhané Wallis—a combination of the first syllables of their names to create “Quven.”
-The rest of her name is an altered version of the Swahili word "jini," meaning "sprite" or "fairy."
-The Into the Wild star has filmed an instructional video that explains how to pronounce it ("Kwah-van-ja-nay").
+Qulyndreia and Venjie Wallis, Sr. Wallis got the first syllable of their daughter's—actor Quvenzhané Wallis, of Beasts of the Southern Wild—first name out of a combination of the first syllables of their names.
+The rest is an altered version of the Swahili word "jini," meaning "sprite" or "fairy."
+The star filmed a helpful instructional video that explains how to pronounce it ("Kwah-van-ja-nay").
 And if you can't get that last name right, you're on your own!

-Law & Order: Special Victims Unit star Mariska Hargitay was given this unique name by her legendary parents, Jayne Mansfield and Mickey Hargitay, a Hungarian-born former Mr. Universe.
-The actress’s first name and middle name—Mariska Magdolna—pay tribute to Mary Magdalene, according to a 1964 Cumberland News article on her birth.
+Law & Order: Special Victims Unit star Mariska Hargitay was given this unique name by her legendary parents, actor Jayne Mansfield and Mickey Hargitay, a Hungarian-born former Mr. Universe.
+The TV icon's first name and middle name—Mariska Magdolna—pay tribute to Mary Magdalene, according to a 1964 Cumberland News article on her birth.

-It's not hard to pronounce this Canadian-American star's last name ("Ack-roid”).
-So, all you need to do to spell the Ghostbusters actor's name correctly is remember that the first "y" is totally silent.
+It's not hard to pronounce this Canadian-American star's last name ("Ack-roid").
+And all you need to do to spell the Ghostbusters actor's name correctly is remember that the first "y" is totally silent.

 Courteney Cox, an Alabama native, was named after her mother.
 And that first "e" is what's deceiving about her name.

-In following tradition, Cox's daughter, Coco, is named after her, Cox's ex-husband, David Arquette, once explained on Lopez Tonight.
+In keeping with tradition, Cox's daughter, Coco, is named after her, as Cox's ex-husband, David Arquette, once explained on Lopez Tonight.
 It's the first syllables of her first and last names combined.
 And lucky for Coco, there's no extra vowel to confuse people.

 Despite the fact that you pronounce her name like any other "Juliana" in the world, Giuliana Rancic's name tends to cause a little bit of confusion.
-For this unique spelling, we can thank her heritage; Rancic emigrated to the United States from Naples, Italy, with her family when she was seven years old, according to TV Guide.
+As for the unique spelling, Rancic emigrated to the United States from Naples, Italy, with her family when she was seven years old, according to TV Guide.
 And "Giuliana" is the traditional Italian spelling.

 Ginnifer Goodwin, born Jennifer Goodwin, legally changed her name in 2011 to better reflect the regional pronunciation of her name in her home state of Tennessee.
-On the Late Show with David Letterman in 2009, Goodwin said that this name change was essential in order for her name to be pronounced correctly: Where she's from, the first syllable in her name is pronounced like the liquor "gin"—not like how "Jen" is typically pronounced.
+On The Late Show with David Letterman in 2009, Goodwin explained that, where she's from, the first syllable in her name is pronounced like the liquor "gin"—not like how "Jen" is typically pronounced.

 Malin Åkerman (pronounced "Mah-lin Ack-er-man") may be a perplexing name to digest for Americans.
-But in Sweden, where the actress was born, her first name is incredibly traditional, she once explained on the late-night talk show Conan.
+But in Sweden, where the actor was born, her first name is incredibly traditional, she once explained on Conan.